golangee/i18n/README.md

   type ValuesDeDE struct{}
   // ...

-  // Values if the common contract valid for all translations type Values interface{
+  // Values is the common contract valid for all translations type Values interface{
     // AppName returns the language independent value for app_name AppName() string